invercity/raxa-locations-demo/README.md

 #### Functions:

-* Loading places, and showing it on map
+* Loading places, and showing it in the list
+* Basic map (for testing)

 #### To-do

-* Add listview
-* Add event handlers for place click, list item click
-* Add handler for search bar
+* Add loading markers to map